Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 Mack reveals that Max did not kill him he traded places with him so the he could be free from the Cyber.Beast.
 Yaharia took half of the Cyber.Beast by turning off her limiter so that she could absorb it.

-However Spike did not lie Yaharia CSD stoped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore spike wouldn't know either
+However Spike did not lie Yaharia CSD stopped recording after she sacrificed her self to tame the Cyber.Beast so she does know role therefore spike wouldn't know either

 Just when it seems all hope is lost, Max appears and has fully tamed his Cyber.Beast.
 The first person he saves is Spike who is surprised by this.